Taron Simonyan: Education and career

 As a member of the Armenian Parliament, he was a Member of the Commission on State and Legal Affairs, Member of the Bright Armenia Faction, Member of the EuroNest Parliamentary Assembly, Co-Chairman of the Committee on Economic Integration, Legal Approximation and Convergence with EU Policies (ECON), Member of different Parliamentary-Friendship groups.

 From 2017-2019 he was the National Correspondent of the Republic of Armenia in the United Nations Commission on International Trade Law (UNCITRAL).

-He has started the legal practice since 2008 as a lawyer, attorney at law and legal expert.
+He started legal practice in 2008 as a lawyer, attorney at law, and legal expert.